 bdr_read_all_stats has access to a catalog view called

-Conflicts logged to tables can be summarized in reports.
+You can summarize conflicts logged to tables in reports.
 Reports allow application owners to identify, understand, and resolve conflicts and introduce application changes to prevent them.

 LiveCompare is a utility program designed to compare any two databases to verify that they are identical.

-LiveCompare is included as part of the BDR stack and can be aimed at any pair of BDR nodes.
+LiveCompare is included as part of the PGD stack and can be aimed at any pair of PGD nodes.
 By default, it compares all replicated tables and reports differences.
-LiveCompare also works with non-BDR data sources such as Postgres and Oracle.
+LiveCompare also works with non-PGD data sources such as Postgres and Oracle.

 You can also use LiveCompare to continuously monitor incoming rows.
 You can stop and start it without losing context information, so you can run it at convenient times.

-If differences are found, they can be rechecked over a period, allowing for the delays of eventual consistency.
+If differences are found, they can be rechecked over time, allowing for the delays of eventual consistency.